-Applicants not eligible for admission under one of the methods listed above should contact the Director of Admissions/Registrar for special consideration.
+- f.
+Certificate of Immunizations. - g.
+Individuals must have proof of US insurance (medical and life) or purchase appropriate insurance. - 9.
+Applicants not eligible for enrollment under one of the methods listed above should contact the Director of Admissions/Registrar for consideration.